dobromir-hristov/vuecommunity/docs/guide/ecosystem/server-side-rendering.md

 Most crawlers cannot scan websites that are rendered with JavaScript, resulting search engines registering empty pages without content.
 This directly leads to bad search engine ranking.

+**Note:** Google can actually parse and crawl JavaScript rendered websites, but this still does not guarantee good ranking.
+They also use an older version of Chrome to render the pages, which can lead to errors if code is not transpiled to support older browsers.

 With SSR, pages are returned as fully rendered HTML by the server, allowing for crawlers to scan at will.

 ### Fast load on slower devices

 Applications with allot of initial rendering, may cause slower devices to struggle.
 This is a real problem, as the general population is not carrying cutting edge mobile devices.

 With SSR, the page is fully rendered on the server, eliminating that initial burden for lower end devices.
-When paired with some other optimisation techniques, like code splitting, pages can load marginally faster.
+When paired with some other optimisation techniques, like code splitting, pages can load much faster.

 ### Social Presence